 What if there was a way?
-You could literally see everything, and experience it in a way that only 550 people in history have been able to so far.
+You could literally see everything, and experience it in a way that at the start of 2021 only 550 people in history have been able to so far.
 Space tourism is happening, a lot sooner than people think.
 You may have seen parts of this world, but you haven’t seen this world as a whole.

 “Space is for everybody.
 It’s not just for a few people in science or math, or for a select group of astronauts.
 That’s our new frontier out there, and it’s everybody’s business to know about space.” – Christa McAuliffe (Astronaut)

 Space travel is becoming increasingly realistic for many people who can afford it.
-Organisations are setting up transport links, training for your zero gravity experience, a space station hotel (the Aurora Station), and plenty of activities for you to experience in such a unique and unexplored environment.
+Organisations are setting up transport links, training for your zero gravity experience, a space station hotel, and plenty of activities for you to experience in such a unique and unexplored environment.

 Astronauts commonly talk about the “Overview Effect”.
 This is seeing the Earth as a whole, recognising it as one planet, with sustained life.
 The Overview Effect provides those fortunate enough to travel to space a change in perspective.